ajufrancis/neutron-lan/software_defined_networking.md

                 |
             <port-lan> 0..4

+Toplogy:
 * There are three types of routing topology: dvr(distributed virtual router), centralized(like neutron network node) and ospf that uses legacy routing protocol "ospf".
-* L2 topology for "dvr": full mesh VXLAN tunnels with VNI slices.
+* L2 topology for "dvr": full mesh or partial mesh VXLAN tunnels with VNI slices.
 * L2 topology for "centralized": hub-and-spoke VXLAN tunnels with VNI slices.
 * L2 topology for "ospf": arbitrary topologies.